EdwinVW/pitstop-engineering-workshop/README.md

 In this lab you will add a service to the solution that will react to customer events.
 What we will do when the event is received is up to your imagination.
 For the workshop, we will keep it simple and just dump a message on the console.

 The service we will build offers no API and can therefore be a simple console application (just as the existing *NotificationService* for instance).

-### Step 3.1: Create the .NET Core application
+### Step 3.1: Create the .NET 5 application
 First we will add a new service to the solution.

 1. Open a command-prompt or Powershell window.